blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

  * A limited subset of Tools can be run.
     * The currently supported tools are: DETECTOR, BAZEL, SIGNATURE_SCAN, DOCKER, BINARY_SCAN, and CONTAINER_SCAN.
 All other tools are disabled when running in Stateless Scan mode.
  * Stateless Scan does not support ```detect.policy.check.fail.on.severities``` or ```detect.policy.check.fail.on.names```
- * [solution_name] will fail with FAILURE_POLICY_VIOLATION if any component violates Black Duck polices with a CRITICAL or BLOCKER severity.
+ * [solution_name] will fail with FAILURE_POLICY_VIOLATION if any component violates [blackduck_product_name] polices with a CRITICAL or BLOCKER severity.
-    * See the Black Duck documentation for a list of policy conditions that are supported by Stateless Scan.
+    * See the [blackduck_product_name] documentation for a list of policy conditions that are supported by Stateless Scan.
- * Stateless Scan will not create a Project or Version on Black Duck.
+ * Stateless Scan will not create a Project or Version on [blackduck_product_name].
  * Stateless Scan cannot create a Risk or Notices report.

 ## Invocation
- * To invoke a stateless signature scan only
+ * To invoke a stateless signature scan only:
     * --detect.tools=SIGNATURE_SCAN --detect.blackduck.scan.mode=STATELESS
- * To invoke a stateless package manager scan
+ * To invoke a stateless package manager scan:
     * --detect.tools=DETECTOR --detect.blackduck.scan.mode=STATELESS
     * --detect.tools=DETECTOR --detect.blackduck.scan.mode=RAPID
     * --detect.tools=BAZEL --detect.blackduck.scan.mode=RAPID